axkr/symja_android_library/symja_android_library/doc/functions/ComplexExpand.md

 ComplexExpand(expr)
 ```

-> get the expanded `expr`.
+> expands `expr`.
 All variable symbols in `expr` are assumed to be non complex numbers.

 See
 * [Wikipedia - List of trigonometric identities](http://en.wikipedia.org/wiki/List_of_trigonometric_identities)